Tadap (2021 film): Box office

 Tadap grossed ₹4.05 crore on its first day of release, ₹4.12 crore on second day and ₹5.35 crore on third day, taking total opening weekend domestic gross to ₹13.52 crore.

 As of 30 December 2021, the film grossed ₹32.04 crore in India and ₹2.82 crore overseas, for a worldwide gross collection of ₹34.86 crore. and declared average movie at box office.

 Soundtrack

-The film's music is composed by Pritam while the lyrics are written by Irshad Kamil except noted.
+The film's music is composed by Pritam and the background score is composed by John Stewart Eduri, while the lyrics are written by Irshad Kamil.